sysgears/selenium-automation-bundle/docs/Introduction to UI Testing.md

 # Introduction to User Interface (Layout) Testing with Selenium Automation Bundle

 Selenium Automation Bundle provides a simple way to test a web application's user interface (UI).
-You only need to take screenshots of the initial layout after it was manually tested (read: you need to verify that the basic application's layouts look fine and function correctly).
+You first need to take screenshots of the initial layout after it was manually tested (read: you need to verify that the basic application's layouts look fine and function correctly).
 After that, when the UI changes, you need to run the same UI tests again.